-No. A second degree tear is preferable to an episiotomy.
-A second degree tear is easier to repair, heals faster and causes less pain and discomfort than an episiotomy.
+No. A second-degree tear should not be seen as a complication as it is preferable to an episiotomy.
+A second-degree tear is easier to repair, heals faster and causes less pain and discomfort than an episiotomy.

 5. How would you have managed this patient if the prolonged labour was due to poor co-operation and ineffective attempts at bearing down by the patient?

 Good communication between the staff and the patient during the first stage of labour should have established a trusting relationship.
-The patient should have been told what to expect and what she should do during the second stage.
+The patient should have been told exactly what she should do during the second stage.
 She should also have been supported, encouraged and praised.

 Case study 4

-A multigravid patient weighing 110 kg progresses to full cervical dilatation.
+A multigravida patient weighing 110 kg progresses to full cervical dilatation.
 After 30 minutes in the second stage of labour, the infant’s head is delivered with difficulty.
-The head is held back and does not distend the perineum while rotation of the head does not occur.
+The head is held back and does not fall forward on the perineum while rotation of the head does not occur.

 1. What complication has occurred during the second stage of labour?

 2. How could this complication have been predicted?

 An overweight patient is at risk for developing impacted shoulders as infants born to these patients are often very big.